-Bagarello, Castellini, Di Prima, and Iovino (2014) and Alagna, Bagarello, Di Prima, Giordano, and Iovino (2016) suggested that the K_s values determined by infiltration experiments carried out by applying water at a relatively large distance from the soil surface could be more appropriate to explain surface runoff generation phenomena during intense rainfall events than those obtained by applying water close to the infiltration surface.
-These authors used the Beerkan estimation of soil transfer parameters (BEST) procedure for complete soil hydraulic characterization (Lassabatere et al., 2006) to analyse the field infiltration experiment.
-An experimental methodology combining low and high heights of water pouring seems appropriate to test the effect of intense and prolonged rainfall events on the hydraulic characteristics of the surface soil layer.
-In fact, an intense and prolonged rainfall event has a perturbing effect on the soil surface and, reasonably, can better be represented by higher heights of water pouring (Alagna, Bagarello, Di Prima, Giordano, et al., 2016).
-Obviously, this methodology is also simpler than an approach involving soil characterization both before and after natural or simulated rainfall because it needs less equipment and field work.
-However, the methodology using low and high heights of pouring has been applied to a limited number of soils until now, and therefore, it requires further testing.
-Mini-disk infiltrometers (MDIs; Decagon, 2014) seem to be ideal devices for testing what happens at the soil surface after a ponding infiltration run because they are simple to use and have been specifically employed for estimating infiltration rates of soil crusts (Li, González, & Solé-Benet, 2005).
+Bagarello et al. (2014a) and Alagna et al. (2016a) suggested that the $K_s$ values determined by infiltration experiments carried out applying water at a relatively large distance from the soil surface could be more appropriate to explain surface runoff generation phenomena during intense rainfall events than those obtained by applying water close to the infiltration surface.
+These authors used the Beerkan Estimation of Soil Transfer parameters (BEST) procedure for complete hydraulic soil characterization

+(Lassabatere et al., 2006) to analyze the field infiltration experiment. experimental An methodology combining low and high heights of water pouring seems appropriate to test the effect of intense and prolonged rainfall events on the hydraulic characteristics of the surface soil layer.
+In fact, an intense and prolonged rainfall event has a perturbing effect on the soil surface and, reasonably, can better be represented by higher heights of water pouring (Alagna et al., 2016a).
+Obviously, this methodology is also simpler than an approach involving soil characterization both before and after natural or simulated rainfall since it needs less equipment and field work.
+However, the methodology using low and high heights of pouring has been applied to a limited number of soils until now and therefore it requires further testing.
+Mini disk infiltrometers (Decagon, 2014) seem to be ideal devices for testing what happens at the soil surface after a ponding infiltration run since they are simple to use and have been specifically employed for estimating infiltration rates of soil crusts (Li et al., 2005).

-Rainfall simulation experiments are not only more realistic and accurate but also more sophisticated and costly (Cerdà, 1997).
-Rainfall simulation is often used to measure the infiltration process (e.g., Bhardwai & Singh, 1992; Iserloh, Ries, Arnáez, et al., 2013; Liu et al., 2011; Tricker, 1979), and it has become an important method for studying soil erosion and other soil hydrological processes (Iserloh, Ries, Arnáez, et al., 2013; Keesstra et al., 2016; Lassu, Seeger, Peters, & Keesstra, 2015), improving our understanding of the role of the rainfall properties and erosivity on soil hydrology (Diodato, Verstraeten, & Bellocchi, 2014; Nunes, Lourenço, Vieira, & Bento-Goncalves, 2016).
-Rainfall simulation allows a specific and reproducible assessment of the meaning and the impact of several factors on the process of interest, such as slope, soil type, initial soil moisture, splash of raindrops, surface soil structure, vegetation cover, and vegetation structure (Bowyer-Bower & Burt, 1989).
-However, the possibility of establishing a link between rainfall simulation experiments and infiltrometer runs has still to be checked (Alagna, Bagarello, Di Prima, Giordano, et al., 2016).
-Another reason for investigating the link between Beerkan and rainfall simulation experiments is that both of them can also be used to determine soil sorptivity (Lassabatere et al., 2006; White, Sully, & Melville, 1989), which expresses the soil's ability to rapidly capture water (Shaver, Peterson, Ahuja, & Westfall, 2013).
+Rainfall simulation experiments are more realistic and accurate, but also more sophisticated and costly (Cerdà, 1997).
+Rainfall simulation is often used to measure the infiltration process (e.g., Tricker, 1979; Bhardwaj and Singh, 1992; Liu et al., 2011; Iserloh et al., 2013a), and it has become an important method for studying soil erosion and other soil hydrological processes (Iserloh et al., 2013a; Lassu et al., 2015; Keesstra et al., 2016), improving our understanding of the role of the rainfall properties and erosivity on soil hydrology (Diodato et al., 2014; Nunes et al., 2016).
+Rainfall simulation allows a specific and reproducible assessment of the meaning and the impact of several factors on the process of interest, such as slope, soil type, initial soil moisture, splash of raindrops, surface soil structure, vegetation cover and vegetation structure (Bowyer-Bower and 1989).
+However, the possibility Burt, of establishing a link between rainfall simulation experiments and infiltrometer runs has still to be checked (Alagna et al., 2016a).
+Another reason for investigating the link between Beerkan and rainfall simulation experiments is that both of them can also be used to determine soil sorptivity (Lassabatere et al., 2006; White et al., 1989), which expresses the soil's ability to rapidly capture water (Shaver et al., 2013).

-Establishing the response of sandy-loam soils during rainfall simulation and infiltrometer determination of S and K_s appears particularly necessary (Lado, Paz, & Ben-Hur, 2004; Somaratne & Smettem, 1993).
-As suggested by Alagna, Bagarello, Di Prima, Giordano, et al. (2016), a certain rigidity of the porous medium, and hence a reduced sensitivity to disturbance due to wetting, could be expected because the percentage of coarse particles is high in these soils.
-However, the possibility that water application determines particle detachment and clogging of the largest pores cannot be excluded because the limited clay content also implies weak or relatively weak soil aggregation.
+Establishing the response of sandy-loam soils during rainfall simulation and infiltrometer determination of S and $K_s$ appears particularly necessary (Somaratne and Smettem, 1993; Lado et al., 2004).
+As suggested by Alagna et al. (2016a), a certain rigidity of the porous medium, and hence a reduced sensitivity to disturbance due to wetting, could be expected since the percentage of coarse particles is high in these soils.
+However, the possibility that water application determines particle detachment and clogging of the largest pores cannot be excluded since the limited clay content also implies weak or relatively weak soil aggregation.